 We have developed a beta version of the business health savings account ("HSA") platform to facilitate employer contributions to employee HSAs.
+We developed the platform to assist us in marketing and selling the high-deductible health insurance that is necessary to obtain in order to contribute to an HSA.
 We have entered into a relationship with a third party that helped to develop and assists in administering the HSA component of the platform, including its HSA bank account component.
 This third party has the relationship with one or more banks that may act as custodian of the HSAs established in connection with the platform.
-The success of the business HSA platform will depend upon a number of factors, including the attractiveness of the platform to businesses and employees; our effectiveness in engaging partners, such as associations, banks and other financial services partners, to market the platform; our ability to otherwise successfully market the platform and make it understandable and easy to navigate; our ability to maintain an effective relationship with the third party that assists in administering the HSA component of the platform; our ability and this third party's ability to maintain a relationship with a bank that acts as custodian for the HSAs opened using the platform; our ability to enter into and maintain a relationship with a bank that will act as processor for the debit cards that relate to the HSAs opened using the platform; the ability of the third party and a bank to successfully manage and operate the HSA aspects of the platform; our ability and the ability of the third party and relevant bank to avoid process breakdowns, malfunctions, technical difficulties and bugs in the platform; the performance, reliability and availability of the platform and our success in training our customer care center representatives to adequately serve consumers desiring assistance with respect to HSAs.
+The impact that future healthcare reform legislation will have on HSAs is unclear, but healthcare reform legislation could eliminate HSAs.
+It could also prohibit the sale of HSA qualifying health insurance or define the criteria for health insurance meeting the proposed mandate for consumers to obtain health insurance contained in proposed legislation so that it does not include HSA qualifying health insurance, which would reduce the demand for HSA qualifying health insurance and HSAs.
+The success of the business HSA platform will depend upon a number of other factors, including the attractiveness of the platform to businesses and employees; our effectiveness in engaging partners, such as associations, banks and other financial services partners, to market the platform; our ability to otherwise successfully market the platform and make it understandable and easy to navigate; our ability to maintain an effective relationship with the third party that assists in administering the HSA component of the platform; our ability and this third party's ability to maintain a relationship with a bank that acts as custodian for the HSAs opened using the platform; our ability to enter into and maintain a relationship with a bank that will act as processor for the debit cards that relate to the HSAs opened using the platform; the ability of the third party and a bank to successfully manage and operate the HSA aspects of the platform; our ability and the ability of the third party and relevant bank to avoid process breakdowns, malfunctions, technical difficulties and bugs in the platform; the performance, reliability and availability of the platform and our success in training our customer care center representatives to adequately serve consumers desiring assistance with respect to HSAs.
 We are dependent upon third parties to operate the platform, and the platform's success depends in part on our ability to maintain effective relationships with those parties as well as their allocation of sufficient resources and commitment to develop the platform within certain timeframes.